 Winter gives us an appreciation for the other seasons: the promise and new life of spring, the heat and play of summer, the color and crispness of fall.

 3. The winter landscape can be stunning.
-Early in my career, I had the pleasure of interviewing Edith Henderson, the first female professional landscape architect in Atlanta.
+Early in my writing career, I had the pleasure of interviewing Edith Henderson, the first female professional landscape architect in Atlanta.
 With an impressive list of credentials including education, experience, and awards, she created new paths for women in the field (puns intended).
 And through her weekly newspaper column, she taught readers how they could make their own landscapes beautiful.
 I enjoyed my time with her, and what I remember most was what she said about winter.

 Edith said that while everyone loves spring, she loved looking at the winter skyline, at the shape and form of the trees.
 It reminded her of a black-and-white pencil sketch.
 Because of their shape and branching structure, she could identify trees even at a distance without seeing their bark.